Are you looking into bearded dragons and wondering which kind you may want to get?

 These bearded dragons are extremely rare, so the chances of this bearded dragon being the one you have are slim to none.

-These are fairly rare and prefer rocky, dry environments such as those found in western and central Australia.
+These are pretty rare and prefer rocky, dry environments like those found in western and central Australia.

 These grow out to 14″ – 18″ inches in length.

-Pogona Minor Minima – Another small species of a bearded dragon, this beardy is known as the Western bearded dragon.
+Another small bearded dragon species, this beardy is known as the Western bearded dragon.

-This kind is found rarely, but it prefers the dry woodlands of areas such as along the Houtman Abrolhos Islands.
+This kind is found rarely, but it prefers the dry woodlands of areas along the Houtman Abrolhos Islands.

 It grows out to around 12″ inches in length.